-Dental implants are the best option for replacing missing teeth.
+Dental implants are the best option for replacing missing or diseased teeth.

 What is a Dental Implant?